moduit-engineering/Interview-Backend/README.md

 ## 2. Question Two

-Please create controller that send request to this endpoint: **/backend/question/two** \
+Please create a controller that sends request to this endpoint: **/backend/question/two** \
-then please apply this filter to the response:
+then please apply the following filter to the response:
-1. Description that contains "Ergonomics" or Title that contains "Ergonomics".
+1. Description that contains "Ergonomics" or Title that contains "Ergonomics"
-2. Tags that contains "Sports".
+2. Tags that contains "Sports"
-3. Order by Id descending.
+3. Order by Id descending
-4. Get the last 3 (three) item only.
+4. Get the last 3 (three) items only

-Please output the result from the filter above to the response.
+Please put the resulting output from the above filter to the response.

 ## 3. Question Three

-Please create controller that send request to this endpoint: **/backend/question/three** \
+Please create a controller that sends request to this endpoint: **/backend/question/three** \
 then please **flatten** property items from the response.

 Input Example: